Supermajority: Three-fifths, or 60 percent

 Another type of supermajority is three-fifths (60 percent).
 This requirement could also be qualified to include the entire membership or to include those present.

 In 2006, the Constitution of Florida was amended to require a 60% majority to pass new constitutional amendments by popular vote.

 In Poland, the Sejm (lower house of the bicameral parliament of Poland) requires a three-fifths majority of MPs to overturn a veto from the President of Poland.

-55 percent
+55%

 For the Montenegrin independence referendum held in 2006 the European Union envoy Miroslav Lajčák proposed independence if a 55% supermajority of votes are cast in favor with a minimum turnout of 50%.
 Such procedure, ultimately accepted by the government of Montenegro, was somewhat criticized as overriding the traditional practice of requiring a two-thirds supermajority, as practiced in all former Yugoslav countries before (including the previous referendum in Montenegro).
+The requirement for 50% turnout has also been criticized for causing no-show paradoxes.

 In 2016, the Constitution of Colorado was amended to require a 55% majority to pass new constitutional amendments by popular vote.
 It had previously been a simple majority.

-Related concepts

-Related concepts regarding alternatives to the majority vote requirement include a "majority of the entire membership" and a "majority of the fixed membership".

-Majority of the entire membership

-A majority of the entire membership is a voting basis that requires that more than half of all the members of a body (including those absent and those present but not voting) vote in favor of a proposition in order for it to be passed.
-In practical terms, it means an absence or an abstention from voting is equivalent to a "no" vote.
-It may be contrasted with a majority vote which only requires more than half of those actually voting to approve a proposition for it to be enacted.
-An absolute majority may also be the same as a majority of the entire membership, although this usage is not consistent.

-A supermajority could be specified in this voting basis, such as a vote of "two-thirds of the entire membership".
-By way of illustration, in February 2007 the Italian Government fell after it lost a vote in the Italian Senate by 158 votes to 136 (with 24 abstentions).
-The government needed an absolute majority in the 318 member house but fell two votes short of the required 160 when two of its own supporters abstained.
-In the United States Electoral College, an absolute majority of electoral votes are required for it to elect the US president and vice-president.